-Matej Mohorič: The Engineer
+Matej Mohorič: The engineer

 - Mathieu van der Poel hits podium in first road race of 2022

 By this point in the cycling season, UAE Team Emirates had figured out how to brutalize a race with or without Tadej Pogačar.
-They did it at UAE Tour, at Strade Bianche, Tirreno-Adriatico, and in a 1-2-3 at Trofeo Laigueglia.
+They did it at UAE Tour, at Strade Bianche, Tirreno-Adriatico, and in a 1-2-3 finish at Trofeo Laigueglia.
 When Davide Formolo took up the front for his team on the Cipressa, it was he who began to appear in need of a hospital.
-Through this effort, UAE dropped almost all of the pure sprinters – only FDJ’s Arnaud Demare remained.
+Through this effort, UAE dropped almost all of the pure sprinters – only FDJ’s Arnaud Démare remained.
 The peloton was reduced to around thirty riders.
-Still the favorites remained, many with teammates.
+Still, the favorites remained, many with teammates.
 Mohorič himself had three helpers around him to shelter him from any funny business on the descent.
-On its slopes, even more were shelled out the back, and yet another selection had been made.
+On its slopes, even more rideres were shelled out the back, and yet another selection was made.
 Restlessness and frustration grew and festered.

-In the main bunch Mathieu van der Poel was weaving queasily in and out of traffic.
+In the main bunch, Mathieu van der Poel was weaving queasily in and out of traffic.
 Van der Poel was riding Milan-San Remo as a supposed “see where it goes” training ride after his long sabbatical recovering from back pain sustained in that bizarre mountain bike crash at the Tokyo Olympics.
-And yet he was still there.
-It was a classic van der Poelian scenario – the Dutchman claims he is weak, plays down his odds, then defies them utterly.
-He is the proverbial boy who cried wolf.
-With van der Poel are two other men: Wout van Aert, winner of this race in 2020 and the arguable favorite, and Primož Roglič, repaying his debt to van Aert from Paris-Nice.
+And yet, he was still there in the final kilometers.
+It was a classic ”van der Poelian scenario” – the Dutchman claimed he was weak, played down his odds, then defied them utterly.
+He was the proverbial boy who cried wolf.
+With van der Poel were two other men: Wout van Aert, winner of this race in 2020 and an arguable favorite, and Primož Roglič, repaying his debt to van Aert from Paris-Nice.

-With Jumbo’s Van Hooydonk at the front, the pack swallowed the remaining duo from the breakaway.
-Laporte traded with Van Hooydonk, to the left of them, Formolo exchanged with Ulissi, Pogačar in the wheel, which woke Roglič up.
-The elder Slovene weaved through to help Laporte stitch things tighter together.
-Here we finally glimpsed that anticipated clash of the great powers – UAE and Jumbo – we’d been waiting for.
+With Jumbo-Visma’s van Hooydonk at the front, the pack swallowed the remaining duo from the breakaway.
+Laporte traded with Van Hooydonk and to the left of them, Formolo exchanged with Ulissi, Pogačar in the wheel, which woke Roglič up.
+The elder Slovenian weaved through to help Laporte stitch things closer together.
+And with this, we finally glimpsed that anticipated clash of the great powers we’d been waiting for: UAE Team Emirates versus Jumbo-Visma

-Into a tight corner and Pogačar practically threw himself forward, his attack rocketed side to side with such violence.
-Van Aert closed it with Roglič as though to say: not so fast.
-It is hypothesized that Pogačar wins not on pure wattage, but rather through an incredible ability to fire off a punchy dig, recover just as quickly, then do it again, over and over, practically bludgeoning his competition to death.
+Into a tight corner, Pogačar practically threw himself forward as he attacked and rocketed side to side with visible violence.
+Van Aert closed the gap with Roglič as though to say: ‘not so fast.’
+It is hypothesized that Pogačar wins not on pure wattage, but rather through an incredible ability to fire off a punchy dig, recover just as quickly, then do it again over and over, practically bludgeoning his competition to death.
 This was his strategy at Milan-San Remo.
 Unfortunately for him, the Poggio, while decisive, is not very steep.
 At a mere 3.6 percent gradient, men like van Aert are more than capable of bridging multiple attacks without getting dropped.

-On the second Pogačar attack, not even thirty seconds later, Ivan Garcia Cortina of Movistar went with him, then, of course, van Aert, van der Poel, Roglič.
+Pogačar’s second attack came not even thirty seconds later, and Ivan Garcia Cortina of Movistar went with him, followed by van Aert, van der Poel, and Roglič.
 Yet at the back, Mohorič struggled.
-Indeed, even the best laid plans can come quite close to falling apart.
+Indeed, even the best-laid plans can come quite close to falling apart.
 But Jan Tratnik clawed him back, and just in time.
 A crash on a corner took out several contenders, and the selection narrowed to a fine point of around a dozen men.

 Pogačar looked behind him.
 He had bigger problems to worry about than Matej Mohorič.
 He dug deep a third time, but even he didn’t have the power to pull anything apart, not when the adrenaline in the bunch bubbled into a froth, and each man’s plea for glory grew increasingly desperate.
 Pogačar’s success had come back to bite him: He was a marked man in a race where that mattered.
-What he’d gotten away with in Lombardia last year and in Strade a few weeks ago, he couldn’t replicate here.
+What he’d gotten away with in Lombardia last year, and in Strade a few weeks ago, he couldn’t replicate at Milan-San Remo.
 The road beneath his tires simply wasn’t cruel enough.

 Mohorič finally reappeared.
 Patience wore thin.
 Roglič punched out ahead and immediately van der Poel sucked onto the wheel.
-Pogačar tried a fourth and final time, but he couldn’t even snag a meter from van Aert.
-The most impressive attack on the Poggio came from Team DSM’s Soren Kraugh Anderson.
-He almost, almost got away.
-He’d tested this before in Paris-Nice, albeit unsuccessfully, and here, too, the attack was neutralized.
-However, (much to the chagrin of the Belgian commentariat) it was Anderson who got the better of Primož Roglič.
+Pogačar tried a fourth and final attack, but he couldn’t even snag a meter from van Aert.
+The most impressive attack on the Poggio came from Team DSM’s Søren Kraugh Anderson, who almost got away.
+He’d tested this before in Paris-Nice, albeit unsuccessfully, and in Italy, too, the attack was neutralized.
+However, (much to the chagrin of the Belgian commentary) it was Anderson who eventually got the better of Primož Roglič.

-Roglič went backwards.
-Commentary about Roglič’s ungratefulness aside, the man was just tired.
-Tired from Paris-Nice, from his experiment on the French cobbles, from his attack just a minute before.
+Roglič went backward – the man was just tired.
+Tired from Paris-Nice, from his experiment on French cobbles days before, and from his attack just a moment prior.
 He cracked.
 They all did.
-Soon, they were running out of Poggio.
-400, 300, 200, 100 meters left.
+And they were running out of Poggio: 400, 300, 200, 100 meters remained.
 In the end, nothing.
 No one succeeded in breaking the race apart on the final hill of the day.
-Not Pogacar.
-Not Roglic.
-Not Kraugh Andersen, not the Vans.
+Not Pogačar.
+Not Roglič.
+Not Kraugh Andersen, not the two Vans.
 No one.

 Just as the pack rounded the hairpin, a blur of erratic motion.
 A squiggle.
 A man crouched down, catlike on his bike.
 One by one, he squeezed by them.
 By Kraugh Anderson.
 By van der Poel.
 By van Aert.
 By Tadej Pogačar.
 It was Matej Mohorič.
-He was here to make good on his promise.
-It was in this moment, on a technical road flanked by greenhouses reflecting in their panes the warm, late-afternoon sun, that Milan San Remo was won.
+He was making good on his promise.
+It was at that moment, on a technical road flanked by greenhouses reflecting in their panes the warm, late-afternoon sun, that Milan-San Remo was won.

-A while back, I invented the term “kinetic genius” in order to explain to non-sports friends the remarkable spatial awareness basketball players need in order to not only see the court, but to anticipate the motions of others based on psychology, strategy, and experience in order to make a highly physical decision, all within a fraction of a second.
+A while back, I used the term “kinetic genius” in order to explain to non-sports friends the remarkable spatial awareness basketball players need in order to not only see the court but to anticipate the motions of others based on psychology, strategy, and experience in order to make a highly physical decision, all within a fraction of a second.
 Matej Mohorič is a kinetic genius.
-He is so acutely aware of the positioning and movement of his body in space and in time that these feats, which to us seem stupid, suicidal, impossible, are to him low-risk.
+He was so acutely aware of the positioning and movement of his body in space and in time that the feats that to us seem stupid, suicidal, impossible, are to him low-risk.
 Low-risk in the same way driving an F1 car is low-risk for Lewis Hamilton, but if I did it, I’d wreck out in 0.02 seconds.

-In the final meters, not even a loose chain or a charging Anthony Turgis and Mathieu van der Poel could stop Matej Mohorič from absconding with one of the biggest heists in Milan San Remo history.
+In the final meters, not even a momentarily dropped chain or a charging Anthony Turgis and Mathieu van der Poel could stop Matej Mohorič from absconding with one of the biggest heists in Milan-San Remo history.
 And a heist it was.
 From beginning to end, everything was carefully constructed with an engineer’s precision and carried out with the chutzpah and guile of an assassin.
-And then, as though the story itself were burning a hole in his pocket for all 293 kilometers, Matej Mohorič, the first ever Slovenian winner of La Classicissima, sat down in front of the cameras and explained in his usual breathless, exhaustive detail, exactly how he pulled it off.
+And then, as though the story itself were burning a hole in his pocket for all 293 kilometers, Matej Mohorič, the first-ever Slovenian winner of La Classicissima, sat down in front of the cameras and explained in his usual breathless, exhaustive detail, exactly how he pulled it off.